joshwcomeau/plot/README.md

 ### Ideas

 - Maybe the lines should point towards darker cells?
 Imagine if each cell considered its 8 siblings and pointed towards the darkest of them.
 This is like "shitty edge-detection"
+- Pen Phase - Come up with a somewhat simple shape.
+Add 10-20 rows.
+Each row features two (or more) copies of the shape, slightly offset.
+Piano phase, but for pen.